Rimini Holidays: Exciting Things to Do (Aside from the Beaches)

 Home-made Pasta copy

 Emilia Romagna is also the realm of homemade pasta.
-Simple, with filling, small, large, and showing a lot of different shapes, every town has its unique recipe.
-While the ingredients are simple, like in most Italian traditional dishes, cooking is a matter of experience.
+Simple, with filling, small or large, and in many different shapes, every town has its unique recipe.
+While the ingredients are simple, like in most traditional Italian dishes, cooking is a matter of experience.

-If you want to learn the secrets of two of the most beloved Italian dishes, treat yourself with a private Pasta & Tiramisu masterclass.
+If you want to learn the secrets of two of the most beloved Italian dishes, treat yourself to a private Pasta & Tiramisu masterclass.

 4. Visit San Marino, one of the world smallest country